- Start up your computer in macOS Recovery: ...

 You can wipe your Mac computer — or, in other words, factory reset it — through the macOS Utilities menu.
 This is a good plan if your Mac is malfunctioning, or you're looking to sell it.
 Doing this will wipe all of your personal data and applications.
 It'll be like you just turned on your Mac for the first time.

-Does reinstalling Mac OS lose data?
+Does reinstalling Mac delete everything?

 How do I reinstall Mac OS from USB?